BobZombiE69/btcpool-go-modules/README.md

 # [Init NiceHash](initNiceHash/)

-Initialize the NiceHash configuration in ZooKeeper, obtain the minimum diffiStandby sserver to use. by each algorithm by calling the NiceHash API, and write to ZooKeeper to备 sserver 来使用。
+Initialize the NiceHash configuration in ZooKeeper, obtain the minimum diffiStandby sserver to use. by each algorithm by calling the NiceHash API, and write to ZooKeeper to standby sserver to use.

 # [Chain Switcher](chainSwitcher/)
 Send currency automatic switching command to sserver.